CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 By Lexi Dwyer, Contributing Writer

-Heartburn Symptoms During Pregnancy
+Pregnancy Heartburn Symptoms

 Related Video

-What Causes Heartburn During Pregnancy
+What Causes Heartburn During Pregnancy?

 Heartburn is, in its simplest terms, a boundary problem.
-When you aren’t pregnant, your lower esophageal sphincter, which is the muscle between the stomach and the esophagus, stays tightly closed.
+When you’re not pregnant, your lower esophageal sphincter, which is the muscle between the stomach and the esophagus, stays tightly closed.
 This helps it do its job, which is to prevent what’s in the stomach from moving up into the esophagus.
 But as with many things during pregnancy, things change.
 “Due to hormonal influences during pregnancy, the sphincter doesn’t close completely at times—it relaxes, which leads to reflux or heartburn,” says Gaither.
 “Added to this is uterine enlargement, which can impinge on the stomach, thus pushing stomach acids upward.”

-How to Find Pregnancy Heartburn Relief
+How to Find Pregnancy Heartburn and Indigestion Relief

 • Pace your eating.
 For starters, eat slowly and space meals out, so you’re having smaller and more frequent portions, instead of a few big ones, advises Purdie.